Tonic990/VirtualMusik/README.md

 - `/auth` - authorized people to access the admin commands
 - `/deauth` - deauthorized people to access the admin commands
 - `/control` - open the music player control panel
-- `/silent` - mute the music player on voice chat
-- `/unsilent` - unmute the music player on voice chat

 ### Sudo User 🧙‍♂️
 - `/stats` - see the bot statistic